Defxult/discordLevelingSystem/README.md

 <details>
     <summary>Click to show all methods</summary>

+* `await DiscordLevelingSystem.add_record(guild_id: int, member_id: int, member_name: str, level: int)`
+  * Manually add a record to the database.
+If the record already exists (the `guild_id` and `member_id` was found), only the level will be updated.
+If there were no records that matched those values, all provided information will be added
+---
 * `await DiscordLevelingSystem.add_xp(member: Member, amount: int)`
   * Give XP to a member.
 This also changes their level so it matches the associated XP
 ---